gawdot/numerical-practicum-chemical-engineers/README.md

 # Numerical Practicum 2022 - Current Overview

+To add:
+1. HW9: references to videos and Python code;
+2. HW10: links to convolution neural networks, (un)supervised learning and other machine learning tools;

+## Section 1/: Course Overview

+### In general

+- formative assessment during the course: to be defined;
+- summative assessment: via 6 homework assignments - no written exam any more - how to define retake?

-## Section 1/: Common to all Homework Assignments
+### Common to all Homework Assignments

 - Six assignments in total - 1 ECTS per assignment - 28 hours of work for students
 - in Q1: three compulsory assignments (no freedom of choice)